Getting to Mazatlan… Travel Information

 Bus Travel to Mazatlan

 If you live in the Southwest driving or bus travel are often the best option.
-The 750 mile tollway from Nogales to Mazatlan is in excellent condition but very busy with trucks and busses.
-If you're driving alone it can be quite expensive when you add up insurance, road tolls and gas.
-The bus is not for everyone, it's a long 16 hour journey from Nogales with at least 6 stops if you can't get a direct non-stop service.
+The 750 mile tollway from Nogales to Mazatlan is in excellent condition but very busy with trucks and buses.
+If you're driving it can be quite expensive when you add up insurance, road tolls and gas.

 Unlike the airlines you travel when you like, just buy a ticket when you're ready to travel, no restrictions.
-These modern German busses are clean and comfortable with toilets and movies.
+These modern European buses are clean and comfortable with toilets, movies and WiFi.
 Seats are a good 30% wider than the airline's with lots of legroom.
-Often you will end up with two seats to yourself, if you take a night bus.
+Often you will end up with two seats to yourself.
+Buses stop every hour or two and stations offer food and drink for purchase along the way.

-If you're traveling long distances try the night busses, leave Nogales at 3pm arrive Mazatlán around 8:30am.
+If you're traveling long distances try the night buses, leave Nogales at 3pm arrive Mazatlan around 8:30am.
 Or take a break half way and spend the night.
 Guaymas/San Carlos is a good stop and the hotel Armida is two blocks down the street from the bus station.